-When car camping or even base camping, weight and bulk matter a lot less than when we’re hauling gear miles into the backcountry.
-Therefore, it often isn’t a critical consideration for most campers, but it’s nevertheless another factor to think about when buying your first stove.
-In the end, you should look for a unit that will be manageable to cart to and from camp and that also suits your cooking preferences.
+When car camping or even basecamping, weight and bulk matter a lot less than when we’re hauling gear miles into the backcountry.
+That said, you should look for a unit that will be manageable to cart to and from camp and that also suits your cooking preferences.
 For example, the Camp Chef Everest weighs a reasonable 12 pounds and folds down easily but still performs on par with many larger and heavier freestanding units.
-The freestanding Camp Chef Tahoe, on the other hand, features impressive cooking power with three 30,000-BTU burners and is great for large groups, but the unit weighs a whopping 43 pounds and is a pain to lug around.
-Depending on your needs and where you’ll be camping, this may or may not be worth the effort.
+The freestanding Camp Chef Tahoe, on the other hand, features impressive cooking power with three 30,000-BTU burners and is great for large groups, but the unit weighs a whopping 43 pounds and is a pain to lug around (having a truck helps).
+And at the ultra-low-profile end of the spectrum is GSI’s new Pinnacle Pro, which weighs 9 pounds and packs down to 1.4 inches tall when folded (for reference, the Everest is 4 in.).
+A final decision will come down to where you’ll be camping and preferences on performance and space.

 8. Hybrids and Accessory Tops